RustedBones/capturl/README.md

 All the `apply`/`create` methods accepting String input will be validated against [RFC 3987](https://tools.ietf.org/rfc/rfc3987.txt) compliant parsers to create the model classes.

+**Warning**: Exception is made for spaces in path, query and fragment which are allowed at the moment (see TODOs)

 If you are sure about your input, and want to skip validation for efficiency reason, you can construct the models using the implementation classes. eg: